Education and Generative AI Project

 Generative AI & Education

-Since the launch of ChatGPT in November 2022, the world of generative AI has been rapidly changing, and its impact on education is debatable.
-To help faculty catch up on this topic and understand how HKUST is reacting to it, CEI has compiled a list of relevant information and resources.
+Since the launch of ChatGPT in November 2022, the world of Generative AI has been rapidly evolving and its impact on education remains a topic of debate.
+To help faculty stay informed on the various aspects of Generative AI and understand how HKUST is responding to it, CEI has compiled a list of relevant information and resources.
 We will continue to update this list, so please check back regularly.

 CEI Podcast - EnLITe